wadevenz/T2A2_API/README.md

     db.init_app(app)
 ```
-First of all the app is created via a "Declarative Base" class and SQLAlchemy is instantiated to be utilised to create the example model with the table named "teams" as seen below.
+First of all the app is created via a "Declarative Base" class and SQLAlchemy is initialiased as the 'Flask' application.
+This is then use to cfreate subclasses as tables, below is an example with the table name "teams".
 ```
 class Team(db.Model):
     __tablename__ = "teams"